southside-chillers/southside.chillers.online/southside/content/chapters/the-many-eyed-god.md

 “Okay,” says Hermione.
 “So we don’t bring him in.”

-“And what about Magic?
+“And what about [Magick](/characters/magick/)?
 She’s powerful too, and unpredictable even when she’s not possessed,” says Harlan.
 “Maybe we don’t bring her in either.”

 They glance at each other in silence for a moment, waiting for objections to be raised, but there are none.

 “So, is that the plan, then?
-We leave Buddy and Magic outside?” says Harlan.
-“Should someone… stay behind and keep an eye on Magic?”
+We leave Buddy and Magick outside?” says Harlan.
+“Should someone… stay behind and keep an eye on Magick?”

 All of them look at Hermione.

 “No!” she sputters.
 “Come on, guys!
-I’ve been saddled with Magic duty this entire time!”
+I’ve been saddled with Magick duty this entire time!”

 “No, no, you’re right, Hermione,” says Galadriel.
 “And we need you in there with us if we’re going to get out of here alive.
-Let’s find a place we can leave Magic that’s safe.”
+Let’s find a place we can leave Magick that’s safe.”

 “Maybe the octopus closet?” says Hanamir.